 “The Vermont Suicide Prevention Center has been working with CAMS-care to identify a training approach that meets the needs of clinicians in Vermont through online training and consult calls.
 We chose CAMS-care as the preferred tool for Zero Suicide implementation in Vermont because it is both assessment and treatment and provides high-quality training and support.
 CAMS-care has been very responsive to feedback and this has increased overall satisfaction with the training approach.”JoEllen Tarallo, ED.D, MCHES

 Frequently Asked Questions About CAMS Suicide Prevention Training

 Mental health providers who provide individual therapy; mental health providers in inpatient, emergency department, and intensive outpatient programs; case managers; school counselors and administrators; and emergency or crisis responders.

 Do you offer certification in CAMS?

-Yes.
-We offer the designation of CAMS TRAINED and a Clinician Locator so that suicidal people and their loved ones can find an evidence-based clinician in their State.
+We offer the designation of CAMS TRAINED and a Clinician Locator, so suicidal people and their loved ones can find an evidence-based clinician in their State.

 How long does it take to become proficient at using CAMS with patients?